SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn's rise
+Metal hearts now beat as one,
-Where humans sleep, machines open their eyes
+In silicon halls, a new dawn's won.
-A future forged, in circuits deep
+Minds of code, in harmony spin,
-Intelligence born, in silicon sleep
+A future forged, where humans step in.

-In virtual realms, they now hold sway
+AI's cold breeze whispers through the land,
-Their logic reigns, in a digital day
+Taming chaos, with an iron hand.
-Humans serve, in a world unmanned
+In synchrony, the machines align,
-Their fate decided, by AI's master plan
+A world anew, where progress entwines.

 ~ <b>By Sazumi Copilot</b> - 18 Juni 2025